 Fertilize my rocktrumpet

-You can bring, if necessary, before and during flowering, a liquid fertilizer for flowering plants to stimulate flowering.
+You can add, if necessary, before and during flowering, a liquid fertilizer to stimulate flowering.

 Spray my rocktrumpet